RakshaSonawane/Basic-Machine-Learning/README.md

-# Basic-Python
+# Basic-Machine Learning
-Here's the Simple and Basic Concepts of Python with small snippets
+Here's the Simple and Basic Concepts of Python and machine learning with small snippets